IRamNoc/iznes/readme.md

 #### The `formControl` property.

-The `formControl` can be set to a custom FormControl of your choice, instead of emitting an event, the array of files will be patched onto the value of your FormControl.
+The `formControl` can be set to a custom FormControl of your choice, instead of emitting an event, the files array will be patched into the value of your FormControl.

 Your HTML:
 ```html